PROXIMA OUTDOOR SUPPLY

 We strive to supply “real equipment for real people” – equipment that will function as expected and not let you down when you are depending on it but will not break you financially, either.
 You will not find any $12.95 survival knives that will break when your life depends on them.
 You will not find fire starters that do not start fires.
 You will not find ANY item that does not do the job for which it is intended.

 We try to keep the pricing of our items within a reasonable range, real tools for real people, but we only have so much control over that.
-Good quality products often carry a higher price tag, plus some manufacturers have a minimum advertised price (MAP) they allow.
-And the unfortunate truth is that the US dollar fluctuates and imported item prices are affected.
+Good quality products often carry a higher price tag, plus some manufacturers have a minimum advertised price (MAP) they allow to be published.
+And the unfortunate truth is that the US dollar fluctuates and imported items and materials prices are affected.
 While price is one indicator, there are high quality items and lesser quality items in every category, and there is no way to ensure perfect performance of all products.
 We can never know how well an item was fabricated and have to rely on reviews, manufacturer statements, maker reputations, and of course your feedback.
 Nor do we know how you will use an item, whether it is a tactical or survival knife, a tent, a cook stove, or any piece of gear.
 We can only attempt to find the best possible products for their function and encourage you to learn how to use them, and to practice that use, well ahead of any possible critical need.
-If something will fall short of expectations, then it is far better to find that out on a weekend or two week hiking trip than in a sustained survival or tactical situation!
+If something will fall short of expectations, then it is far better to find that out on a weekend or a two week hiking trip than in a sustained survival or tactical situation!

 But equipment can only take you so far.
 Knowledge and a realistic outlook are your best tools.
 If the unexpected happens, if the worst case scenario occurs, do you have the skills and knowledge to adapt, overcome and survive?
 Our best suggestion is to learn and practice primitive survival skills, and then you can be confident in any outdoor situation.
 When you have this deeper level of skill, the modern equipment will enable you to do more and do it better.
 We strive to offer equipment that will empower people and on which they can depend.
 (Read more — Skills & Equipment)